tangentsoft/libtabula/Wishlist.md

     so you lose accuracy in the fractional part.
 Don't forget to include an `is_null` flag to cope with conversion from infinite or `NaN` float values; that's how MySQL stores these.

-These items do not break the ABI, but may extend the API.
-Some may end up in v4.0, while others will not appear until later.

 Not Until v5.0 At Earliest